 - Download the photos quickly to your PC so that the information is fresh, should any portion of the photos be illegible.

 - Work in a room that is lit well enough to help you avoid the need of a camera flash.
 If you have the option of disabling the flash, and have sufficient natural lighting, turn the flash off to avoid the problem mentioned in the next point . . .

 - Be careful to avoid the distortion of an electronic flash.Take the photo at a slight angle.
 If you are using a flash (or it operates automatically), do not shoot your photo straight on at a perfect, perpendicular angle.
 Rather, skew your angle a few degrees to avoid the bounce of the flash back into the lens.

 - Be sure that the entire span of the whiteboard or easel paper is captured in the photo(s).
 Even if you intend to capture the board/easel in sections, the big view provides a valuable reference later.
 Alternatively, use the panoramic setting or take a video of the entire room as well.

 - Having advised you to capture all of the writing in the room, zoom in on narrative sections so that you can record text that has legibility challenges.
-We suggest capturing photos of the board in sections—just in case—to assure legible images for later transcription.
+Capture photos of the board in sections—just in case—to assure legible images for later transcription.

-- If possible, preview the digital photos that you’ve just taken to assure yourself of:
+- Preview the digital photos that you’ve just taken to assure yourself of:

 - the field of view that you intended,